What is a Second Victim?

 - lower socially-prescribed perfectionism.

-Such findings have been used to inform the development of preventative interventions such as online programmes like MISE (Mitigating Impact in Second Victims) (Mira et al 2015) that are designed to raise staff awareness, and psycho-education programmes designed to help staff develop the positive psychological characteristics associated with resilience which can moderate the degree of distress when faced with a patient safety event.
+Such findings have been used to inform the development of preventative interventions such as online programmes like MISE (Mitigating Impact in Second Victims)12 that are designed to raise staff awareness, and psycho-education programmes designed to help staff develop the positive psychological characteristics associated with resilience which can moderate the degree of distress when faced with a patient safety event.

 What might be the future second victim research priorities?

 Evaluation of the impact of second victim support interventions is ongoing along with the need for further research to determine if the provision of effective emotional support for second victims actually does:

 - better functioning staff

 - fewer staff leaving healthcare in response to a second victim experience

 Finally, exploration of the learning and positive consequences arising from patient safety events is limited and may prove a fruitful avenue for future work.